PopeCollins/Hyperparameter-tunning-with-GridSearchCV/README.md

-# Hyperparameter Tunning Wwith GridSearchCV
+# Hyperparameter Tunning With GridSearchCV

 Selecting the parameter that fits best into a model may sometimes require further validation and checking to see if the parameter will contribute greatly to the model.